News from the Association

 Steve will speak for 30 mins, followed by informal questions and discussion.
 Please bring your own lunch.

-Booking: by email to waldersladebaptist@gmail.com
+Booking: ASAP by email to waldersladebaptist@gmail.com

 Oasis in the Desert - Ladywell Retreat Centre Away-Day